tedmdelacruz/recon-scripts/README.md

 # Note: target_dir requires a domains.txt file
 $ ./recon.sh path/to/target_dir

-# Or source the paths.sh and functions.sh to access individual functions like so:
+# Or source the variables.sh and functions.sh to access individual functions like so:
-$ source paths.sh; source functions.sh;
+$ source variables.sh; source functions.sh;
 $ enumerate_subdomains path/to/target
 $ probe_subdomains path/to/target
 $ cloud_bucket_enum path/to/target